top of page

 Figure 9: Spectral Range of Sentinel-2 Multispectral Imagery.
 Source: Geosage.com

-Video 1: How Spectral Signature of Vegetation changes upon iterating two biogeochemical influencers (chlorophyll, leaf water content) and one geometric influencer (leaf area index)
+Video 1: How Spectral Signature of Vegetation changes upon iterating biogeochemical (chlorophyll, water content) and geometric (leaf area index) influencers

 Spectral Signature of Open & Coastal Water; Source: HYPERedu, EnMAP education initiative